-Joel Hunter, MD Refractive Surgeon, Hunter Vision Updated 10/31/18 12:06 PM
+Joel Hunter, MD Refractive Surgeon, Hunter Vision Updated 11/21/19 10:43 AM

-Secondary cataracts are a good example of a medical term that was made up to simplify things, and then accomplished exactly the opposite.
+Secondary cataracts are a good example of a medical term that was made up to simplify things, but then accomplished exactly the opposite.
 The same thing happened with the idea of cataracts being “ripe.”
 There is no such thing as a secondary cataract happening after successful cataract surgery, just like there is no such thing as ripeness to a cataract.

 When a cataract is removed, it isn’t a layer of cloudiness being removed.
 The lens in the eye itself is cloudy, and so the whole lens must be removed for the cloudiness to go away.
 This would cause a problem when it comes to seeing clearly afterward because lens in the eye has such a high prescription.

 The only way to get a new lens into the exact same spot that the old lens was is to put it inside the capsule that held the old lens.
 There is a very thin, transparent “skin” around the natural lens inside the eye that holds it in place.
 Successful cataract surgery is in large part the removal of the old cloudy lens without damaging the capsule that held it.
 Except for a small, circular opening made in the front of the capsule so that the old lens may be removed, the rest of the capsule must stay damage-free so it may hold the new artificial lens.

 But when that capsule—the old transparent membrane that held both your old lens and now the new one—gets cloudy, you can imagine what the symptoms might be.
 Yes!
-The match the symptoms of a cataract almost line for line.
+They match the symptoms of a cataract almost line for line.
 The only difference is how you fix this problem.

 Once the laser procedure opens the capsule, the cloudy membrane isn’t in the way of your vision anymore.
 The only surface the light entering your eye must pass through is the clear, artificial lens.
 That new intra-ocular lens can never get a cataract, so you don’t have to worry about it changing over time.
-And because it can never get a cataract, it’s probably better we give up as soon as possible on the term “secondary cataracts” since it is inaccurate and misleading.
+And because it can never get a cataract, it’s probably better we give up on the term “secondary cataracts” since it is inaccurate and misleading.
 It’s an uphill battle though, because posterior capsular opacification—while very easy to cure—sure doesn’t have the same ring to it.